ongair/ansible/Readme.md

 ```

 #### Add a number to Production
 To add a number to the production, the API initiates a process of launching a new Ongair server based on the ongair whatsapp image then runs the playbook to install the latest version of whatsapp code and ads the number to the server.
 To do this you simply send a request to the production endpoint with the number as a paramater.
-For example to add `0123456789` to production we just make a GET request to the productino endpoint as follows `http://54.229.156.41/production?number=0123456789`
+For example to add `0123456789` to production we just make a GET request as follows `http://54.229.156.41/production?number=0123456789`
-This request takes sometime at the moment which causes the browser to timeout but optimization is on the way.
+__This request takes longer at the moment which causes the browser to timeout but optimization is on the way__.

 If all goes well you should get a response in this format
 ```